-Candidate experience captures how candidates feel about your company once they experience your hiring process.
-A good candidate experience will make candidates feel better about your company after they see how you treat job applicants.
-A bad candidate experience will make candidates lose respect for you, both as an employer and as a brand.
+So, a good candidate experience will make candidates feel good about your company after they see how you treat them.
+A better candidate experience might make them eager to share their good feelings with others, helping build up your reputation.
+On the other hand, a bad candidate experience will make candidates lose respect for you, both as an employer and as a brand.

 The most common complaint candidates have about their job application experience is that companies never get back to them: